 Please note that the College of Education and Behavioral Sciences mandates that all students create an account in the CEBS Electronic Portfolio system.
-Additionally, you are expected to upload assignments for specific classes that indicate that you have met a critical performance standard, which is any piece of evidence (document, image, video, etc.) required by a program and produced by the student that demonstrates the student has met a standard (in whole or in part).
-For CNS556, you are required to upload your Career Portfolio.
-Also, please note that this is a requirement for NCATE (the National Council for Accreditation of Teacher Education).
+Additionally, you are expected to upload certain graded assignments across the curriculum that assess for CACREP standards.
+Also, please note that this is a requirement for Council for Accreditation for Educator Preparation (CAEP) accreditation.